WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is the password used for?

-The password you set is used:
+The passphrase/password you set is used:
 * As a 13th word (passphrase) as described in [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 * To encrypt the private key of the extended private key as described in [BIP 38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) to get an encrypted secret which is stored on the computer.

-Wasabi stores only the BIP38 encrypted blob, so you'll need to type in the password to open the wallet and to spend from Wasabi.
+Wasabi stores only the BIP38 encrypted blob, so you'll need to type in the passphrase to open the wallet and to spend from Wasabi.

 :::danger
-The password will unlock your bitcoin to anyone who has access to the recovery words backup or the computer!
+The passphrase will unlock your bitcoin to anyone who has access to the recovery words backup or the computer!
-If your backup gets compromised, this password is the only thing protecting your precious sats.
+If your backup gets compromised, this passphrase is the only thing protecting your precious sats.
 :::

 ### What password should I use?

 :::danger
-It is **VERY** important to use a [random and long password](/using-wasabi/PasswordBestPractices.md).
+It is **VERY** important to use a [random and long passphrase](/using-wasabi/PasswordBestPractices.md).
 :::

-Since it is very difficult for humans to generate true randomness, it is good to use a tool to help find a strong password.
+Since it is very difficult for humans to generate true randomness, it is good to use a tool to help find a strong passphrase.
 This can be the [Diceware english wordlist](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for true off-line password generation.
 A secure password manager software might also be used, but be careful here.